 It wasn’t all fun.
 I lost many friends who said I was still “latently lesbophobic” because of the years of conversion therapy (both to make me attracted to men and make me wear female garments).
 I didn’t out myself to my boss till the second day I got hired at the next job I would manage to keep for almost 5 years, fearing I wouldn’t get hired.
 I wouldn’t be considered a “son” till I full transitioned medically.
 I would have to challenge people who insisted on misgendering me as a woman till my appearance masculinized enough that calling me “miss” would make them look bad.

 Hal Sparks’ character, Michael, is my favorite.
-Despite being gay, he just wanted to marry and have kids, a “normal” life, like his straight friends.
-Despite being trans, I want to find a girlfriend, marry her, have pets, and live something “normal”, too.
+Despite being gay, he just wanted to marry and have kids, a “normal” life, like his straight friends—I want to find a girlfriend, marry her, have pets, and live something “normal”, too.
 While rebooting the series to reflect modern themes, I hope the feeling of what made the original great doesn’t get lost.
 I look forward to watching it.

 The story takes a strange turn…

-Update on 4/29/2021: Sometimes looking back for something else (in this case something on John Hank), showed up some old posts from around the interwebs.
+Update on 4/29/2021: Sometimes looking back for something else (in this case something on John Green), showed up some old posts from around the interwebs.